HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 layout: post
 type: article
 title: "Cross-Chain Transactions"
 description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
-This chapter is is not available yet.
+This chapter is not available yet.
 We add content frequently, sign up for our newsletter for notifications when it's released."
 permalink: /technology/expert/cross-chain-transactions
 topic: technology
 level: expert